Fairhope mother saves choking child

 The Fairhope mother finally removed the apple slice by using her finger and scooping it out.
 Medical experts say that is dangerous because you can push the food farther down into the airway.

-Lauren now knows after delivering back thrusts, The American Heart Association recomends turning the baby over and giving chest compressions.
+Lauren now knows after delivering back thrusts, The American Heart Association recommends turning the baby over and giving chest compressions.

 See video below on CPR training.